boostrjs/boostr/README.md

 ```

 ## Global Commands

+The global commands are available for all services, including the root of your app, which is represented by a service of type "application".

 Note that all the global commands accept some [global options](#global-options), and a few accept some specific options.